Cubs vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have been the favorite twice in the last 10 games and won both contests.
+- In three games as the favorite over the last 10 matchups, the Cubs have a perfect record of 3-0.

-- The Cubs and their opponents have combined to hit the over three times in their last 10 games with a total.
+- In their last 10 games with a total, the Cubs and their opponents have combined to hit the over four times.

+- The Cubs have a record of 1-2-0 ATS over their last 10 games.
+Chicago's past three contests have gone over the set point total, and the average over/under in that run was 8.8.

 Explore More About This Game